Altinity/ClickHouse/.github/ISSUE_TEMPLATE/15_bug-report.md

 **Installation issue** - something doesn't install they way it should

+**Usability issue** - something works, but it could be a lot easier

 ## Describe the situation
 A clear, concise description of what's happening.